You Only Gaussian Once: Controllable 3D Gaussian Splatting for Ultra-Densely Sampled Scenes: Related Work

 \subsection{Resource-Constrained Optimization}

-As 3DGS models tend to balloon in size—often exceeding several gigabytes for a single room—efficiency has become a primary research focus.
-Current literature generally falls into two categories: pruning and compression.
-Sugar \cite{guedon2023sugar} aligns Gaussians with mesh surfaces to facilitate hybrid rendering, while Scaffold-GS \cite{scaffoldgs} utilizes anchor points to prune redundant primitives.
-Compression techniques, such as those proposed in Compressed 3DGS \cite{niedermayr2023compressed} and Mini-Splatting \cite{fang2024minisplattingrepresentingscenesconstrained}, employ quantization and codebooks to reduce storage footprints.

-While effective, these methods are largely post-hoc or causal.
-They require an initial unconstrained training phase followed by secondary optimization or pruning steps.
-This "train-then-fix" pipeline lacks determinism: users cannot pre-define a hardware-bound budget (e.g., "exactly 2M Gaussians") before training begins.
-YOGO diverges from this trend by reformulating densification as a controllable equilibrium, enabling one-stage training where the model strictly adheres to pre-set resource constraints from the outset.
+To mitigate the massive memory footprint of 3DGS, existing literature primarily employs pruning \cite{guedon2023sugar,scaffoldgs,xing2026adaptsplat} or post-training compression techniques \cite{fang2024minisplattingrepresentingscenesconstrained,niedermayr2023compressed,wang2025rt}.
+However, these "train-then-fix" approaches lack determinism: users cannot pre-define exact hardware budgets (e.g., "exactly 2M Gaussians") prior to training.
+YOGO diverges by reformulating densification as a controllable equilibrium, enabling one-stage training that strictly adheres to pre-set resource constraints from the outset.